Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR

 Click Download package and save the .zip file.

-Copy the files from the WindowsDefenderATPOnboardingPackage folder extracted from the .zip file into the golden/master image under the path
+Copy the files from the WindowsDefenderATPOnboardingPackage folder extracted from the .zip file into the golden/primary image under the path

 If you don't see the